AusMicrobiome/amplicon/docs/archaeal_16S_amplicon_workflow .md

 `sampleID_plateID.fasta`

-For sequence files downloaded from NCBI, file names are changed to a similar format using the NCBI BioSampleID and BioProjectID, as below.
+For sequence files downloaded from NCBI, file names are changed to a similar format using the NCBI BioSampleID and BioProjectID, as below:

 `BioSampleID_BioProjectID.fasta`